Powered by .id (informed decisions) for Bathurst Regional Council

 .id community is an evidence base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-In 2016, the dominant household type in Bathurst Regional was 'Couples without dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.
+In 2016, the dominant household type in Bathurst Regional Council was 'Couple families with dependents', and by 2031 the largest forecast increase is expected in 'Couples without dependents'.

 |Forecast household types|

-In 2016, the dominant household type in Bathurst Regional was Couples without dependents, which accounted for 29.5% of all households.
+In 2016, the dominant household type in Bathurst Regional Council was Couple families with dependents, which accounted for 29.0% of all households.